varsh99/Stock_man/README.md

 The coding involves basic structures and for loop concepts which are used to achieve the process of stock management.
 Structures to get date and stock details are created.
+A switch case is used to get the choice of the user.
+Once the choice is accepted, the corresponding function is called.
+This is mentioned in the body of the switch case.
+For example,
+if the choice is A:then the function stock-entry is called. if the choice is B:then the function stock-addn is called. if the choice is C:then the function stock-remaining is called. if the choice is D:then the function profit-calc is called.

+The corresponding code for performing the functionalities are described in the function definition.